douglas86/fiber-getting-started/README.md

 #### /model

-Defines the data structure or schemas (eg., User, Product).
+Defines the data structure or schemas (e.g., User, Product).
 These are used throughout the applicatioon to represent data.

 #### /config